wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/6-security.md

 can view all the connectors used and from a connector you can view all the flows using that connector.

-Here's a screenshot of all the connectors used for the SMS button flow
+Here's a screenshot of all the connectors used for the SMS button flow.

 ![connections used](../media/conections-used.jpg)